nice-nickname/Rasp/ReadMe.md

 > dotnet restore # Run this command for all Projects in solution

 > cd src/UI
-src/UI> npm install # This will install all js and css libraries
+src/UI> npm ci # This will install all js and css libraries
 ```

 ## Build and run